JasonPaulGithub/Maze-API-Brute-Force-Tech_Test/README.md

 MVP complete: All mazes traversed with a score included.

 Improvements to make:
-* An ApiCall (Object) to remove repeat code and handle all the params necessary for the HttpURLConnection.
-  (It should also handle its try/catch clauses too - making this much neater!)
 * A better maze running algorithm.
 * A way to track mazes so nuances within each can be accounted for (i.e., putting the exit on the first tile!)
-* Unit tests.
+* More unit tests.
 Of course!
 * Use of Lombok.(because I've been wanting to try it!)